qtm-iisc/PARPHOM/README.md

 ## Known Issues

-Q-pools are not supported yet.
+q-pools are not supported yet.
 Will be supported in v2.0